-I am currently writing a book on creation and Genesis 1, under contract with the Maxwell Institute, anticipated in late 2015, tentatively titled Reading Scripture, Reading Creation: The Ancient Near Eastern Context of Genesis 1.
+I am currently writing a book on Genesis 1, under contract with the Maxwell Institute, anticipated in 2016, tentatively titled Reading Scripture, Reading Creation: The Ancient Near Eastern Context of Genesis 1.

 Beyond providing two translations and verse-by-verse commentary, I propose some ideas about

 - how the Israelites conceptualized the cosmos

 - how and why Genesis differs from the uniquely LDS creation accounts of the Book of Moses, Book of Abraham, and the temple account

 - why Genesis 1 differs both from a second creation account in Genesis 2-3 and sharply from a third creation tradition scattered elsewhere in the Bible